Castlevania (TV series): Production

 Around 2012, Adi Shankar was approached to direct a live-action version of Ellis' script.
 Shankar, who at the time had just finished work as executive producer of Dredd, said that the party was looking to make a film in the style of the Underworld films with a similar budget, representative of a small studio with large independent backing.
 Shankar turned the opportunity down, saying it felt "250 percent wrong", as he had deep respect for the original game and felt the live-action version would not treat it well.
 Following this, Shankar stepped back from Hollywood to pursue more self-published works, stating that "the major studios were blatantly disrespecting fandom" as a reason he turned down the offer.

-The show was revitalized when Powerhouse Animation Studios's Sam Deats was able to negotiate a deal with Netflix for the production, using the existing scripts that had been written nearly a decade prior.
-Powerhouse reached out to Frederator to help with the show's production.
 According to Ellis, Netflix was very positive about his original scripts that he wrote in 2007, and so he had to only make a few changes to fit the Netflix format while staying true to the version of the script Konami had accepted.
 Shankar was approached with the opportunity to produce the work, which he took as neither Powerhouse or Frederator sought to restrict his creative vision from Ellis' scripts.
 Fred Seibert and Kevin Kolde of Frederator Studios also co-produce.
-The series was animated by Frederator Studios and Powerhouse Animation Studios and directed by Sam Deats.
+The series was produced by Frederator Studios and Powerhouse Animation Studios, animated by South Korean studio Mua Film and directed by Sam Deats.
 Trevor Morris composed the show's music.

 The show's art style was heavily influenced by the work Ayami Kojima did for Castlevania: Symphony of the Night.
-They also took ideas from director Satoshi Kon's works for character expressions and series such as Cowboy Bebop, Demon Slayer and Berserk for inserting humor among the more serious elements.
-The show is produced using 2D hand-drawn animation, taking cues from Ninja Scroll and Vampire Hunter D, with staff members that previously worked on Vampire Hunter D: Bloodlust.
-The manga series Berserk and Blade of the Immortal were also cited as inspiration, with one of the show's animation directors having previously worked on the Berserk films.
+They also took ideas from director Satoshi Kon's works for character expressions and series such as Cowboy Bebop, Demon Slayer, and Berserk for inserting humor among the more serious elements.
+The show is produced using 2D hand-drawn animation, taking cues from Ninja Scroll and Vampire Hunter D. The manga series Berserk and Blade of the Immortal were also cited as inspiration, with one of the show's animation directors having previously worked on the Berserk films.
 The production works closely with Konami, the holders of the Castlevania franchise, who helped to identify small continuity issues but were otherwise very receptive towards the work.